 A large, shallow, freshwater storage reservoir and is the largest freshwater body in Essex.
 The reservoir contains around 25,000 Megalitres.
 It is a pumped storage reservoir.
 This means water is Read more [...]

 Nearest Things To Do Essex

-Heading to Essex and looking for something to do or a place to visit.
+Heading to Essex and looking for something to do or a place to visit nearby.
 Coast Radar is not just a list of beaches but we bring you the whole Essex coast including castles, lighthouses, piers, museums, beautiful gardens, seaside towns, National Trust and other heritage properties.

-Finding the best things to see and do on a Essex day out with your family or friends is easy – simply explore the links below, hit the jump to my location button or use the search bar to plan your next Essex activity.
+Finding the best things to see and do on a Essex day out with your family or friends is easy – simply explore the links below, to find the closest hit the jump to my location compass or use the search bar to plan where your next Essex activity could be.

 The Cater Museum is a small museum in the heart of Billericay dedicated to the history of the area and its community.
 74 High Street was purchased by Mrs. Alice Read more [...]